Irvine Personal Injury Lawyers | Accident Lawsuits

 - Children 14 years of age and under.
 (Did you know that one in five children who perish in vehicular accidents are pedestrians?)

 - Drunk or drugged in public walkers.
-(At least 50% motoring injuries involved excessive alcohol consumption by either the departed pedestrians or motor vehicle drivers.)
+(At least 50% of motoring injuries involved excessive alcohol consumption by either the departed pedestrians or motor vehicle drivers.)

 - Evening walkers.